 HOW TO EARN CREDITS

-Our season runs from mid-May to mid-September, with over 20+ races or events to volunteer at, and over 10+ positions each event, practice or race night.
+Our season runs from end of May to mid-September, with over 20+ races or events to volunteer at, and over 10+ positions each event, practice or race night.

 Here is a breakdown of how to earn credits with 10 credits needed per family: